 While federal law and some state laws prohibit corporations from making political contributions to candidates, corporations can establish political action committees that are funded solely through voluntary employee contributions to make such contributions.
-Entergy established the Entergy Corporation Political Action Committee ("ENPAC") to promote good citizenship and
+Entergy established the Entergy Corporation Political Action Committee ("ENPAC") to promote good citizenship and further business interests that are of concern to all of Entergy's stakeholders, including its owners, customers, employees and communities.
+ENPAC is a voluntary organization open to all Entergy employees who are defined as executive, professional or administrative personnel.
+ENPAC is independent of any political party or candidate.

-ENPAC is governed and operated by employees of Entergy and is comprised of six local committees representing ENPAC members in each jurisdiction.
-Each committee has a local board or steering committee responsible for reviewing and approving state and local political contribution requests.
+ENPAC is governed and operated by employees of Entergy and is comprised of six committees representing ENPAC members in each of our four state retail jurisdictions, as well as a Federal committee and a Nuclear committee.
+Each state committee has a local board or steering committee responsible for reviewing and approving state and local political contribution requests.
 The Federal committee reviews and recommends federal political contribution requests.
 Entergy provides limited administrative support to ENPAC.
 ENPAC contributions go directly to support political candidates at both the state and federal levels.
 Information about ENPAC is available on the website of the Federal Election Commission at www.fec.gov.